siraat-ai-academy/ironwall-az500-labs/🛡️ README-ironwall.md

 ### 🗺️ 3.
 Text-Based Diagram + Map Walkthrough
 Each lab includes diagrams + visual walkthroughs explained by Kasper & Sofia.

+### 🧾 4.
+Interview Task – Quick Recall Sheet
+A one-page bullet guide for each lab: what we do + why it matters.
+Perfect for revision, mock interviews, or quiet moments of reflection.

 Not just to pass certification.
 But to see Azure — and yourself — more clearly.